shifterbit/fraymakers-api-docs/docs/hscript/StatusEffects.md

 ```
 # Managing Status Effects
 ## Using ids to remove Status Effects
-First when creating status effects make sure to assign them to variables(feel free to use global variables if that fits your usecase more)
+First when creating status effects make sure to assign them to variables(feel free to use global variables if that fits your use case more)
 ```haxe
 var sizeStatus = self.addStatusEffect(StatusEffectType.SIZE_MULTIPLIER, 2);
 var noDashAttackStatus = self.addStatusEffect(StatusEffectType.DISABLE_ACTION, CharacterActions.DASH_ATTACK);